santhalakshminarayana/doppalf/README.md

 - RAG integrated AI chatbot
 - Streaming UI like ChatGPT
-- Create chat new session (Actions)
+- Create a new chat session (Actions)

 ### TODO

-- Support for adding documents from UI
+- Support for adding documents from the UI
 - Text-to-speech of AI response
 - Voice cloning
-- Support various LLMs integration
+- Support various LLM integration